 Medical certification-The use of a standard classification list, although essential for State, regional, and international comparison, does not assure strict comparability of the tabulated figures.
 A high degree of comparability between areas could be attained only if all records of cause of death were reported with equal accuracy and completeness.
 The medical certification of cause of death can be made only by a qualified person, usually a physician, a medical examiner, or a coroner.
-Therefore, the reliability and accuracy of cause-of-death statistics are, to a large extent,governed by the ability of the certifier to make the proper diagnosis and by the care with which he or she records this information on the death certificate.
+Therefore, the reliability and accuracy of cause-of-death statistics are, to a large extent, governed by the ability of the certifier to make the proper diagnosis and by the care with which he or she records this information on the death certificate.

 A number of studies have been undertaken on the quality of medical certification on the death certificate.
 In general, these have been for relatively small samples and for limited geographic areas.
-A bibliography, prepared by NCHS (1982), covering 128 references over a period of 23 years indicates that no definitive conclusions have been reached about the quality of medical certification on the death certificate.
+A bibliography, prepared by NCHS (13), covering 128 references over a period of 23 years, indicates that no definitive conclusions have been reached about the quality of medical certification on the death certificate.
 No country has a well-defined program for systematically assessing the quality of medical certifications reported on death certificates or for measuring the error effects on the levels and trends of cause-of-death statistics.

 One index of the quality of reporting causes of death is the proportion of death certificates coded to the Ninth Revision Chapter XVI Symptoms, signs, and ill-defined conditions (ICD-9 Nos.
 780-799).
-Although there are cases for which it is not possible to determine the cause of death, this proportion indicates the care and consideration given to the certification by the medical certifier.
+Although there are deaths for which it is not possible to determine the cause, this proportion indicates the care and consideration given to the certification by the medical certifier.
 It may also be used as a rough measure of the specificity of the medical diagnoses made by the certifier in various areas.
-In 1985, 1.5 percent of all reported deaths in the United States were assigned to ill-defined or unknown causes.
-However, this percentage varied among the States, from 0.3 percent to 6.1 percent.
+In 1987, 1.5 percent of all reported deaths in the United States were assigned to ill-defined or unknown causes, about the same as in 1986.
+However, in 1987 this percentage varied among the States, from 0.5 percent to 4.4 percent.
+While the percent for the United States for all ages combined has generally remained stable since 1979, declines have occurred for persons in age groups 55-64 years and 65-74 years, while increases have occurred for persons in age groups 25-34 years and 35-14 years.
+There has been no clear pattern of change in the percent of deaths assigned to Symptoms, signs, and ill-defined conditions for the other age groups for the United States as a whole.

-Automated selection of underlying cause of death-Beginning with data year 1968, NCHS began using a computer system for assigning the underlying cause of death.
+Automated selection of underlying cause of death-Beginning with data year 1968.
+NCHS began using a computer system for assigning the underlying cause of death.
 It has been used every year since to select the underlying cause of death.
 The system is called "Automated Classification of Medical Entities" (ACME).

-The ACME system applies the same rules for selecting the underlying cause as applied manually by a nosologist; however, under this system, the computer consistently applies the same criteria, thus eliminating intercoder variation in this step of the process.
+The ACME system applies the same rules for selecting the underlying cause as applied manually by a nosologist: however, under this system, the computer consistently applies the same criteria, thus eliminating intercoder variation in this step of the process.